Cars You Can Buy in Ghana for GH₵80,000 and Below in 2026

 Experts continued to stress the importance of proper inspection before making any purchase decision.

-In the end, while GH₵80,000 might not secure a brand-new car, it still offered access to several reliable options for buyers who were willing to inspect carefully and make informed choices.
+In the end, while GH₵80,000 might not secure a brand-new car, it still offers access to several reliable options for buyers who are willing to inspect carefully and make informed choices.

 Source: Getty Images

-Previously, YEN.com.gh reported that Ghanaian car dealer ABK Autocare said major garages have already reduced their car prices following a recent policy declaration.
+Previously, YEN.com.gh reported that Ghanaian car dealer ABK Autocare stated that major garages have already reduced their car prices following a recent policy declaration.

-He criticised roadside car sellers for maintaining old prices despite the market shift.
+He criticised roadside car sellers for maintaining old prices despite shifts in the local market and urged them to reduce the prices and help other Ghanaians afford cars as well.

 Source: YEN.com.gh